uvarc/rc-website/content/userinfo/reference/google-cloud-sdk.md

 * Python 2.7 is required to install and use the Google Cloud SDK.
 * Visit https://cloud.google.com/sdk/ and download the installer for your OS platform.
-* For Mac/Linux users, run the `./install.sh` script.
+* For Mac/Linux users, move the decompressed `google-cloud-sdk` folder to an appropriate place, then run the `./install.sh` script.
 Windows users have an .exe wizard that will complete the installation process.
 * To set up after installation, run `gcloud init` and you will authenticate (using a web browser) into your Google account.
 Follow the prompts to create a project, etc.

 - - -